adambezemek/xc-code-challenge/README.md

 ## Project board - To do

-1. Add <transition-group> to improve vuedraggable movements
+1. Add `<transition-group>` to improve vuedraggable movements
-2. Build a relational system for Feature Images (instead of relying on array order)
+2. Build a relational system for Feature Images (use ID's instead of relying on array order)